MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 If the required environment variables for the `EnvironmentCredential` credential type aren't present, the `DefaultAzureCredential` will attempt to authenticate using the `ManagedIdentityCredential` type.

-Run the following command to set the `AZURE_CLIENT_ID` environment variable.
+If using a user assigned managed identity, run the following command to set the `AZURE_CLIENT_ID` environment variable.

 # [Bash](#tab/bash)